taniach/wedding-site/README.md

 - `VIRTUALLY`: Tab name to store data for guests attending virtually
 - `UNABLE`: Tab name for guests unable to attend

+Run `npm start` the app in the development mode.
+It will open [http://localhost:3000](http://localhost:3000) and you can view it in the browser.

+The page will reload if you make edits.

+### Theme colours and styling

+Edit `App.scss` and `custom.scss` to set your preferred fonts, colours and styles.

+### Countdown

+Enter your wedding date and time in `Countdown.js`.

+### Directions to venue

+I followed [this article](https://aiocollective.com/blog/how-to-add-a-link-to-google-maps-with-directions/) to get a link to Google Maps with directions.

+### Google Sheets Columns

 In my Google Sheets, the columns are:

 - `IN_PERSON`: Datetime, Name, Email, Phone number, Message for couple